Thertzlor/vscode-chss/README.md

 A detailed description

+### color transformations (using Tinycolor)
+(this functionality is "inspired" by my previosu extension [Semantic Rainbow]()) If you have worked with the css `filter` property this is basically how this works, except arguably more powerful because here you can control different color properties like background, text, border-color, etc separately.

 >**Note:** There is as of yet no concept of relations between tokens, so features like sibling and descendant selectors in CSS, for use cases like "select variables in a class named x" or "select a variable x defined right after class y" are not possible.
 [For this we would need to parse an actual AST, too much work for now]

 ### Basic Selectors